LODSContent/MS-220T00-Troubleshoot-Microsoft-Exchange-Online/Instructions/Labs/LAB_02_Troubleshoot_Spam_Filtering.md

 ### Task 2 - Test Anti-spam behavior

 In this task, you'll be partnering up with a fellow student to exchange emails with to test the modified policies behavior.
-It's crucial to always test any new or modified Anti-Spam policy as it will have a direct impact on the number of junk email users may receive day to day.
+It's crucial to always test any new or modified Anti-Spam policy as it will have a direct impact on the number of junk email that users may receive day to day.

 **Note:**  If you don't have a partner, you can exchange emails from a personal Microsoft Outlook email (@Outlook.com, @Hotmail.com, @live.com, etc.).
 Instructions to create a personal account are in the **Lab setup** Steps above if needed.